stuart-abhishek/100-Days-Of-Python/README.md

 # Day 1 – Hello World Program
 # Author: Stuart Abhishek

 print("Hello, World!
 This is Day 1 of my 100 Days of Python challenge.")
+Hello, World!
+This is Day 1 of my 100 Days of Python challenge.

 ---